ryan-ccccc/ryan-c/ArduinoProject.md

 ## Reflection

-The skill I relied on most was **debugging**.
+The skill I relied on most was debugging.
 I tested the project in separate stages instead of connecting everything at once.
 I first checked the joystick, then Serial output, then Web Serial, and finally Snake.

 That made problems easier to locate.
 I could tell whether an issue came from the physical input, Arduino code, serial connection, or game code.